 Carolyn is a certified facilitator in The Daring Way ™, a curriculum arising out of Dr. Brené Brown's shame resiliency research.
 She offers these groups regularly to the general public out of her office, and is available to offer an intensive program to your executive group, book club, or church group.

 She regularly delivers workshops, seminars, retreats, and sermons regarding topics of grief, self-compassion, shame, depression, anxiety, intimacy, vulnerability, authenticity and wholehearted living.
 (As a regular attender of The Meeting Place, Carolyn asks for your understanding, in that she does not see regular attenders of TMP as clients.)
 Believing that we are wired for connection, presentation topics generally point towards having more meaningful and satisfying connections.
-Although she has some bookings, she currently has some openings in her 2017-2018 speaking schedule.
-Carolyn speaks weekly on various topics with Mackling and Megarry on 680CJOB.
+Although she has some bookings, she currently receiving inquiries for her 2018 speaking schedule.
+Carolyn speaks weekly on Thursdays at 2:30 on various topics with Hal Anderson on Mackling and Megarry on 680CJOB .

 Carolyn Klassen was an instructor at the University of Manitoba, having taught there for about 14 years, instructing Professional Master's students in areas of clinicial interviewing, advanced communication, supervising topical seminars and groups.
 She continues to volunteer with the University supervising students in fieldwork education placements at Siloam Mission/Madison House and Steinbach Family Resource Centre.